leenoah1/fiddle/README.md

 Browse to: https://gist.jsbin.com/mbostock/4062045

 That's right, all you have to do is change "github" to "jsbin" in the gist's URL.
-But...
+But, before you see anything...

 1. You'll have to change the URL for the data.
-In this case, change one line
+In this case, change one line in jsbin.com:

         d3.json("miserables.json", function(error, graph) {

-    to
+    so that the data in "miserables.json" loads from the gist:

         var url = "https://gist.githubusercontent.com/mbostock/4062045/raw/5916d145c8c048a6e3086915a6be464467391c62/";
         d3.json(url + "miserables.json", function(error, graph) {